 - State Legislated Actions on Tobacco Issues (SLATI), American Lung Association (regularly updated compilation of state tobacco control laws, such as state restrictions on smoking in public places and workplaces and state tobacco taxes)

-- Centers for Disease Control and Prevention website (containing information on secondhand smoke, including Fact Sheets, Surgeon General Reports, state tobacco activities, related resources and publication, and Morbidity & Mortality Weekly Reports on secondhand smoke)
+- Centers for Disease Control and Prevention - Smoking & Tobacco Use (containing information on secondhand smoke, including Fact Sheets, Surgeon General Reports, state tobacco activities, related resources and publication, and Morbidity & Mortality Weekly Reports on secondhand smoke)

 Other National Tobacco Control Links